HYPERNETS/hypernets_processor/docs/sphinx/content/users/using_hypernets.rst

 For site owners
 ################

-accessing data directories on HYPERNETS servers
+Accessing data directories on HYPERNETS servers
 ----------------------------------------------------
 The following lines are also useful terminal commands to access the data.
 For instance to get the number of directories::